gravitee-io/gravitee-api-management/docs/management-configuration-apiquality.md

 Add a quality rate on apis according to criteria:

-- markdown documentation exists and is published
-- swagger documentation exists and is published
+- documentation exists and is published
 - a health-check is set
 - the description contains has a minimum length
 - the default logo is not used